Naftogaz is using the Norwegian firm in two gas price disputes with Gazprom

 In 2014, the firm was retained as counsel to Ukrainian state gas company Naftogaz for two SCC disputes with Gazprom – one filed by Gazprom to recover arrears for gas deliveries, the other filed by Naftogaz to enforce a price formula in a 2009 supply contract and seek reimbursement for allegedly overpriced gas purchased since 2010.
 The claims arose after Gazprom cancelled two discounts it had previously granted on gas exports to Ukraine, almost doubling the price charged to Naftogaz.

-Eirik Thomassen, head of legal in the project department at Kvaerner, has high praise for the firm’s work on a complex dispute encompassing many technical and commercial issues.
+Eirik Thomassen, head of legal in the project department at Kvaerner, has high praise for the firm’s work on a complex dispute that encompassed a vast number of technical and commercial issues.
 “I think it is their good balance between attention to the details and a holistic approach that distinguishes them from other arbitration teams,” he says.

-An in-house counsel at a multinational oil and gas company, whose case settled before the hearings stage, singled out Mjaaland and Haga for their knowledge and experience in gas price review disputes.
-“They were certainly much superior to those of the lawyers assisting the defendant,” she says.
+An in-house counsel at a multinational oil and gas company whose case settled before the hearings stage, singled out Mjaaland and Haga for their knowledge and experience in gas price review disputes.
+“They were certainly far superior to those of the lawyers assisting the defendant,” she says.

 Wikborg Rein was founded as a one-man shipping law firm in Oslo, Norway in 1923, and celebrated its 90th anniversary in 2013 as a 240-lawyer full service firm with offices in Norway (Oslo and Bergen), Japan (Kobe), the UK (London), Singapore and China (Shanghai).
 Wikborg Rein's practice has been international since the very beginning, as the firm followed Norwegian clients, initially in shipping, and later in energy, banking and other industries, abroad.
 International arbitration has accordingly always been part of the firm's practice.
 Matters related to the shipping and offshore oil and gas industry remain a mainstay of Wikborg Rein's international arbitration practice.